 In addition, and also at least once a year, Dutch Paralympic and Olympic athletes will travel to Tokyo in order to inspire and motivate disabled people, their families, teachers, coaches et cetera with their personal stories, their passion and their Paralympic or Olympic accomplishments.

-In the Game Changer project, NOC*NSF closely cooperates with the Japan Sport Council (JSC) and three city districts (wards) in Tokyo.
+In the Game Changer project, NOC*NSF closely cooperates with the Japan Sport Council (JSC), the Dutch Embassy in Japan and three city districts (wards) in Tokyo.

 The Japan Sport Council is an organization which is related to the Japanese Ministry of Sport, and which is responsible for the implementation of the sports policy by the Japanese government.
 An important part of this policy is the integration of disabled people in Japanese society via sports.